The following information applies to Cisco Meeting Server software version 2.3.x:

 The only officially supported browsers for Cisco Meeting App for WebRTC (WebRTC app) is Google Chrome.
 For Cisco Meeting Server 2.3.x, webRTC app requires Chrome version 59 or higher.
 We strongly recommend using the most recent version of Chrome.

 Note: With Cisco Meeting Server version 2.3.x, to receive high quality presentation and video share experience, Chrome version 66 and later is required.
+Please review this Software advisory.

 Devices tested for WebRTC app